sh0umik/Laravel5-PaypalIPN/README.md

 A PayPal Instant Payment Notification (IPN) class for PHP 5.

-Use the `IpnListener` class in your PHP IPN script to handle the encoding of POST data, post back to PayPal, and parsing of the response from PayPal.
+Use the `PaypalIPNListener` class in your PHP IPN script to handle the encoding of POST data, post back to PayPal, and parsing of the response from PayPal.

 Service for Laravel